 - Networks of young MPs, as well as caucuses that promote youth issues in public policy, are present in a small but growing number of parliaments.

-- Parliamentary committees dealing with youth issues exist in more than 40 per cent of the countries, with most taking the form of standing committees.
+- Parliamentary committees dealing with youth issues exist in more than 60 per cent of countries, with most taking the form of standing committees.

 Other strategies to engage young people in parliaments

-- Youth parliaments exist in 72 per cent of the countries surveyed.
-Some have formal ties to the national parliament but most are coordinated by non-governmental organizations, government ministries, schools or other local authorities.
+- Youth parliaments exist in 56 per cent of countries surveyed.
+Some have formal ties to the national parliament, but most are coordinated by non-governmental organizations, government ministries, schools, or other local authorities.

-- New technologies and online tools are helping citizens, including young people, to understand and monitor the work of parliaments, and are also boosting accessibility and transparency.
+- New technologies and online tools are helping citizens, including young people, to understand and monitor the work of parliaments.
+They are also boosting accessibility and transparency.